keonik/dev-portfolio/content/blog/creating-graphql-api-using-rest-api.md

 module.exports = CovidActNowAPI
 ```

-All we really need to do here is extend `RESTDataSource` to get access to in memory caching, http helper functions, and pagination.
+All we really need to do here is extend `RESTDataSource` to get access to in-memory caching, HTTP helper functions, and pagination.
 To learn more visit [apollo-datasource-rest](https://github.com/apollographql/apollo-server/tree/main/packages/apollo-datasource-rest).

-### Create .env File and Add in API Key from Introduction
+### Create .env File and Add-in API Key from Introduction

-Hopefully you've stowed away the key after [obtaining your api key](https://apidocs.covidactnow.org/access) from the Covid Act Now API.
+Hopefully, you've stowed away the key after [obtaining your API key](https://apidocs.covidactnow.org/access) from the Covid Act Now API.

 ![What is this amateur hour](https://media.giphy.com/media/2fC4V2UeJveb6/giphy.gif)